 Between all the cybercriminals and downright snoops in the world, it’s getting more difficult to protect your privacy.
-You may think having antivirus software installed on your device is enough protection, but it’s not.

 A VPN gives you a secure bridge between your devices and the internet.
 You might not even realize just how important this is and all the ways a VPN comes in handy.
 Keep reading for five uses you might not know about.

 1. Keep an eye on the competition

 Let’s say you’re a small business owner who provides cleaning services.
 You’ll want to keep an eye on what other local companies that offer the same services are up to.
 That way you know exactly what they are doing right and wrong so you can gain a competitive edge.

 But you don’t want the competition knowing you’re stalking their website.
 By using a VPN, you can visit any website as many times as you’d like without the owner knowing.

 How, you ask?
 Easy, a VPN blocks your IP address so no one can keep tabs on what you’re up to on the web.

 By now you’ve heard of — and constantly see — targeted ads.
 Sites like Facebook and Google track your every online move and sell that information to marketing agencies.
 In turn, those agencies bombard you with advertisements for products you may have searched for or clicked on before.

 That’s why you get that creepy feeling sometimes when you search online for a specific pair of shoes that you want to buy and later see ads for the same pair of shoes everywhere you go online.
 Advertisers have a better chance of selling you products they know you’re already interested in, hence the targeting.

 Now, you might actually like seeing targeted ads.
 Some people feel that they’re going to see ads anyway, so why not have them promote products you care about.